 CSPH 5215: Forgiveness and Healing: A Journey Toward Wholeness

-This course is offered in remote online format.
+This course is offered in a remote online format.
 Please see the Schedule Builder for synchronous meeting dates and times.

 This course will examine the impact of forgiveness on the process of inter-personal and intra-personal healing, as well as healing of conflict and trauma at the intergroup level.
 Forgiveness and healing will be examined in the context of intense interpersonal and intrapersonal conflicts in multiple health care and social work settings, including in families, between physicians and nurses, between patients/clients and nurses/social workers, within communities, among friends, between co-workers, or within ourselves.
 Forgiveness will also be examined in the larger global context and how principles and practices of forgiveness are being applied in some of the most entrenched political and violent conflicts, such as in Northern Ireland, South Africa, Liberia, Rwanda, and Israel/Palestine.
 This course is designed to provide a basic understanding of the central elements of forgiveness and healing in the context of multiple micro and macro life settings.